Frozen-Flask/Frozen-Flask/docs/index.rst

-Flask-Static
+Frozen-Flask
 ============

-Flask-Static builds a static snapshot of your `Flask`_ application.
+Frozen-Flask freezes a `Flask`_ application into a set of static files.
 The result can be hosted without any server-side software other than a traditional web server.

 .. _Flask: http://flask.pocoo.org/